cyberbotics/webots-doc/reference/display.md

 `wb_display_image_paste()` pastes a clipboard image referred to by the `ir` parameter to the main display image.
 The (`x`,`y`) coordinates define the top left point of the pasted image.
-If the `blend` parameter is true, the resulting pixels displayed in the main display image are computed using a blending operation (similar to the one depicted in the [figure](#blending-formula-used-to-compute-the-new-the-color-channels-cn-of-a-pixel-from-the-old-color-channels-co-of-the-background-pixel-and-from-the-opacity) formula but involving the alpha channels of the old and new pixels instead of the opacity).
+If the `blend` parameter is true, the resulting pixels displayed in the main display image are computed using a blending operation (similar to the one depicted in the [blending](#blending-formula-used-to-compute-the-new-the-color-channels-cn-of-a-pixel-from-the-old-color-channels-co-of-the-background-pixel-and-from-the-opacity) formula but involving the alpha channels of the old and new pixels instead of the opacity).
 In the `blend` parameter is set to false, the resulting pixels are simply copied from the clipboard image.

 `wb_display_image_save()` saves a clipboard image referred to by the `ir` parameter to a file.
 The file name is defined by the `filename` parameter